-There is little documentation dealing with identity construction in college girls, indigenous or not.
-In contrast to their male classmates, female college students begin their post-secondary studies with a firmer idea of their career choices and become involved in extracurricular activities so as to count on the support of the other members of the group associated with their activity and to forge their identity by building on their membership in this group (Roy et al., 2012c).
-Many female students are also constructing their mother identity at the same time, alike Innu female students in Baie-Comeau's CEGEP-who are for the most part single mothers (Santerre, 2015), which complexifies their identity construction.
+There is little documentation dealing with identity construction in college girls.
+In contrast to their male classmates, female college students begin their post-secondary studies with a firmer idea of their career choices and become involved in extracurricular activities so as to count on the support of the other members of the group associated with their activity and to forge their identity by building on their membership in this group (Roy, Bouchard and Turcotte, 2012c).